vicenteg/vicenteg.github.io/_posts/2016-06-15-user-homes-in-mapr.md

 features can and should be applied to user home directories.

 A user in a MapR cluster has a lot of capability at their fingertips.
-They can create files, two styles of NoSQL tables, pub/sub messaging streams with many thousands of topics.
+They can create files, two styles of NoSQL tables, and pub/sub messaging streams with many thousands of topics.
 They can also run MapReduce or Spark jobs, or run just about any program against the file system using the POSIX capability of the cluster.
 With all the stuff they can do, there's bound to be a lot of data getting stored, and it's a good idea to keep